mheyer32/alienbreed3d2/ab3d2_source/docs/PVS.md

 ```
 The structure of the JSON is a simple key-value set of source Zone ID mapped to an array of target Zone IDs that should be removed from the source Zone's PVS.
 During level load, any errata data is loaded and applied to the PVS data before entering the main game loop.

+The compiled representation of the JSON is a simple stream of 16-bit words comprising varying length lists.
+The first word is the Zone ID the errata list applies to.
+This is immediately followed by a list of one or more words containinng the IDs of zones in the PVS that should be removed.
+This list is terminated by a ZONE_ID_LIST_END value.
+The overall errata data is then also terminated by ZONE_ID_LIST_END.

+At level load time, the compiled errata are loaded and the operations in it are applied.
+When a Zone ID is removed from the PVS, the entries above it are collapsed down to maintain a compact data structure.

-Identification of where these issues occur invovles testing the level in the developer build where wall rendering can be enabled/disabled, revealing the floor/ceiling areas of any zones that are being rendered.
+Identification of where issues occur for use with the errata mechanism invovles testing the level in the developer build where wall rendering can be enabled/disabled, revealing the floor/ceiling areas of any zones that are being rendered.

 See also:
 - [game_preferences.c](../c/zone_errata.c)